 With so many options readily available, choosing how to learn SQL might seem like a hardship on itself.
 As the popularity of the language is currently on the rise, no one wants to waste too much time weighing their options, too.
 However, at the same time, we’re all hoping to make the best possible choice.

 As we have already covered, data is a valuable asset.
 Knowing how to handle it correctly is important not in data analyzing only but in various other fields of work.
 Learning to write SQL commands and understanding it well will provide you with a highly flexible skill that employers value a lot.
 Don't forget to check out DataCamp SQL courses to help you master not just the theory, but also the practical uses of this language.

 We didn’t cover every possible choice here, and we don’t even think it’s possible to do in one article.
-Still, we hope this tutorial helped shed some light upon your dilemma.
+Still, we hope this tutorial helped shed some light on your dilemma.
 Whatever you choose, remember the most important things are patience, determination, and motivation.
 Becoming a self-taught professional will take time, energy, and persistence.
 And yet you will surely find it worth that in the end.